jaydhales/trpc-wagmi-setup/README.md

-# Create T3 App
+# Create T3 App + wagmi

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
+This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`, `wagmi` for Web3 integrations, and `rainbowkit` for Wallet interactions.

 ## What's next?
 How do I make an app with this?

 We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
-If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.
+If you are still in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)